davidrichardson/iTunesExporter/README.md

 Files in the target directory that aren't in the library will be deleted.

 I developed this for my own use with an AGPTek Rocker mp3 player and offer it as is.
-I've tested it with about 7000 files on a 128SD card.
+I've tested it with about 7000 files on a 128Gb micro SD card.
 Repeated runs of the script should be quicker, as it doesn't copy files already present in the target directory.